PC Acquisition & Replacement Procedures

-1. The Office of Integrated Technologies shall budget for, fund, and purchase PC equipment, desktop PC workstations (towers and laptops) and virtual desktop technologies for the college.
+- Information Technology Services shall budget for, fund, and purchase PC equipment, desktop PC workstations (towers and laptops) and virtual desktop technologies for the college.

 - Supervisors may request equipment for college employees holding appointments of more than 50% and with need for computing resources as defined by the role and responsibilities of that employee’s position.

-3. The Office of Integrated Technologies shall assure annual budgeting and planning for regular replacement/renewal of college PC equipment and desktop PC workstations.
+- Information Technology Services shall assure annual budgeting and planning for regular replacement/renewal of college PC equipment and desktop PC workstations.
 Replacement/renewal of PC equipment and desktop PC workstations shall be dependent upon funds available.

 - Desktop PC workstations (towers and laptops) are assumed to have a three-year useful life and shall be replaced/renewed on a three year cycle.